anuket-project/anuket-specifications/doc/ref_arch/README.md

 1. **Disaggregation between clearly defined architecture layers:** To ensure proper separation of concern, example: disagregation of h/w and s/w.

-1. **Automated lifecycle management:** To minimize costs of the whole lifecycle and avoid errors and discrepancies resulting from manual processes.
+1. **Automated lifecycle management:** To minimize costs of the whole lifecycle, support zero-downtime maintenance, avoid errors and discrepancies resulting from manual processes.

 1. **Automated scalability:** To enable scaling out of workloads to minimize costs and operational impacts.